Computational Biology and Bioinformatics

 Joining the group

-If you would like to join as a PhD student, please see this information for prospective postgraduates.
+If you would like to join as a PhD student, please see information here:

 Occasionally we have openings for postdoctoral researchers.
 Please contact the individual lecturers directly about this.